Mercotui/install-qt-dev-action/README.md

-# install-qt-action
+# install-qt-dev-action
-A GitHub action that installs Qt modules using the Qt online installer gui.
+A GitHub action that installs Qt development modules using the Qt online installer gui.
+This is probably not as stable as (Install Qt by jurpel)[https://github.com/marketplace/actions/install-qt], but this solution might provide specific packages otherwise not available, so I hope it helps someone!

 ## How to use